 This is a huge change from the ADA’s previous stance on the matter.
-Until recently, the belief was that “low-carbohydrate diets (restricting total carbohydrate to less than 130 grams per day) are not recommended [because] they eliminate many foods that are important sources of energy, fiber, vitamins, and minerals and are important in dietary palatability.”
+Originally, the belief was that “low-carbohydrate diets (restricting total carbohydrate to less than 130 grams per day) are not recommended [because] they eliminate many foods that are important sources of energy, fiber, vitamins, and minerals and are important in dietary palatability.”

 The association has also previously reported that the human brain requires 130 grams of dietary carbohydrates per day, a declaration that is missing from their most recent statement.
 Instead, they say, a person on a low-carb diet may make the glucose necessary for the brain through the body’s own metabolic processes.

 Of course, a low-carbohydrate diet still doesn’t replace other actions your doctor may have recommended, such as exercise and taking certain medications.
 All these elements work together to form a healthy diabetes management plan.

 It’s also important to remember that carbs aren’t the be-all and end-all of diabetes nutrition.
 The ADA report also emphasizes eating non-starchy vegetables, avoiding sugar and refined grains, and choosing whole foods over processed foods.